vadim-ivlev/ellasticsearch-setup/README.md

 2. Setup Virtual Box [https://www.virtualbox.org/](https://www.virtualbox.org/ "https://www.virtualbox.org/")

-3. Clone this repo into some dir (for example V21), change directory to it and run vagrant up:
+3. Run the following command to clone this repo into some dir (for example V21) and setup a virtual machine in it:

         git clone https://github.com/vadim-ivlev/vm-setup.git V21 && cd V21 && vagrant up